Kara Lawson took many detours on trailblazing road to becoming Duke women’s basketball coach

 Lawson typically had talked around inquiries as to her place in wrecking stereotypes, reasoning that at practically each of her professional stops outside of playing in the WNBA, she was the first woman, the first African American or both.

-Then the month before Lawson accepted the Duke job, protests across the country escalated following the police killing of George Floyd, Breonna Taylor and other unarmed African Americans.
+Then the month before Lawson accepted the Duke job, protests across the country escalated following the police killings of George Floyd, Breonna Taylor and other unarmed African Americans.

 She answers questions about race with more clarity of thought in the aftermath, especially given North Carolina’s history of bigotry, including white supremacist violence and, more recently, three since-fired White police officers in Wilmington, N.C., advocating the killing of Black people.